xin-hedera/hedera-mirror-node/docs/design/smart-contracts.md

 #### Domain/Repository

-Existing domain classes can be utilized from the `hedera-mirror-common` dependencies.
-Applicable CRUD repositories can be created using Spring based on `hedera-mirror-common` domains to extract information from the database.
+Existing domain classes can be utilized from the `common` dependencies.
+Applicable CRUD repositories can be created using Spring based on `common` domains to extract information from the database.

 #### Service